akshell/docs/guide/template.rst

 All string literals are inserted **without** any automatic escaping into the template -- they act as if they were all passed through the :filter:`safe` filter.
-The reasoning behind this is that the template author is in control of what goes into the string literal, so he can make sure the text is correctly escaped when the template is written.
+The reasoning behind this is that the template author is in control of what goes into the string literal; so he can make sure the text is correctly escaped when the template is written.

 This means you would write::